 I recently had the pleasure of hosting a webinar in conjunction with the DRJournal to discuss lessons learned from the year 2020 as it relates to Business Continuity and overall Operational Resiliency.
 To say last year brought many lessons learned would be a huge understatement . . . surely too many to explore in a one-hour webinar.
 But like any lesson, the impact relies heavily on the ‘teachers’ . . . and in this case I was fortunate to have the expertise of two seasoned practitioners, Stacey Jonasen from Franklin Templeton and Patrick Potter, currently with Archer but a former Business Continuity Management professional with leading companies in both the airline and hospitality industries.
-I highly encourage you to listen to the recording of this webinar to get these experts’ full thoughts, but here are a few areas we explored.
+Here are a few areas we explored.

 The Value of a Head Start